mach-kernel/qrtrak/README.md

 This is a QR-Code based parts inventory system.
 It uses the [Google Chart API](https://developers.google.com/chart/) to generate QR codes.
 This was made as a side project for [MechoSystems Inc](http://mechosystems.com) during my internship there.

-A working copy filled with actual data can be found at [MechoProducts](http://mechoproducts.com), ironically lacking any copyright claim to me, the original author.

 ## Cool!
 How do I use it?

 ### Requirements